 On being our Hospital Liaison Officer

 Jaime has also commenced the role of Hospital Liaison Officer for GPTQ in 2016.

 “The role is to support GP trainees in the hospital years of their training,” she says.
 “My vision is to improve the connectedness of our registrars with the training organisation as well as with each other.
 There is also an education component to the role.”

 This year, says Jaime, she is conducting an education workshop program for trainees, covering topics relevant to general practice that the hospital environment may provide limited exposure to.
 These include dermatology, ophthalmology, ENT and women’s health.
 She hopes that the workshops will help improve registrar preparedness for community-based GP practice.

 Working alongside great doctors

-Jaime adds that she is grateful to have been mentored by Dr Michael Rice, current President of the Rural Doctors Association of Queensland.
+Jaime adds that she is grateful to have been mentored by Dr Michael Rice, a former President of the Rural Doctors Association of Queensland.